yard

 Clarified hydrophobic neem oil is more like a leaf wash.
 Most azadirachtin is removed, so it mainly smothers insects on contact.
 These ready-to-use sprays are fine for light aphids on rose buds but weaker for entrenched mites.

 Pre-mixed neem sprays in pump bottles are convenient, but you pay for water and plastic.
 You also cannot tweak the concentration.
-If you have a yard full of indeterminate tomatoes and fruiting peppers, a small bottle of concentrate goes much further.
+If you have a yard full of indeterminate tomato vines, a small bottle of concentrate goes much further.
+Fruiting peppers make the same case for concentrate over ready-to-use spray.

 Neem smell varies a lot.
 Some concentrates are strong and garlicky, which can linger indoors.
 We save those for outdoor beds and use milder-smelling brands for indoor foliage plants.